laravel/docs/pulse.md

 <a name="custom-card-data-capture"></a>
 #### Capturing Entries

-Pulse allows you to record "entries" which are pre-aggregated into buckets for efficient retrieval later.
-When using the `Pulse::record` method, you must specify a name for the type of entry you are recording and a key that determines how the aggregated data should be grouped.
-For most aggregation methods, you will also need to specify the value related to the individual entry.
-You will then need to choose one or more aggregations to perform on the entry:
+Pulse allows you to record "entries" using the `Pulse::record` method:

 ```php
 use Laravel\Pulse\Facades\Pulse;